belohnung/belohnung/README.md

 #### Hi

-I go by several abbreviations of my nickname, most commonly blong, bl0ng or belohnung.

 I'm currently working with and learning about eBPF (XDP) and DPDK / VPP.

 Most of my development resides on private gitlab instances.